KristofferC/PGFPlotsX.jl/README.md

 ## TODO:s / Roadmap

 * Add more examples
-* Make the generated LaTeX code pretty printed
+* Make the generated LaTeX code pretty printed (more than currently)
-* Show in REPL
 * Add figures to the documentation

 ## Author